maihd/maicstyle/ProgLang.md

 # C/C++ Programming language definitons
-All features and extensions that should use for MaiCStyle
+All features and extensions that should use for MaiCStyle Combine C/C++ with clang compiler to form a good language with some ergonomic features for productivity

 ## Paradigms
 - Make the job done